Golden Agri Resources Ltd

 -

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting also mentions the ratio of the company's lowest monthly wage and provincial minimum wage for all its operations as 1:1.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company's reporting only mentions the ratio of its lowest monthly wage to the provincial minimum wage for all its operations.

 -

-The company reports the ratio of average basic salary of women to men for its staff, middle management and senior management.
-However, the reporting does not cover all employees and significant locations of company's operations.
+The company reports the ratio of the average basic salary of women to men for its staff, middle management, and senior management across all countries of operations.

 -